syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Formulas.md

 {% endhighlight %}
 {% endtabs %}

-On completion of worksheet calculation, it is recommended to invoke **DisableSheetCalculations** method of __IWorksheet__.
+On completion of worksheet calculation, it is recommended to invoke [DisableSheetCalculations](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_DisableSheetCalculations) method of [IWorksheet](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheet.html).
 This will dispose all the [CalcEngine](/file-formats/xlsio/working-with-formulas#calculation-engine) objects.

 The following code sample illustrates on how to disable worksheet formula calculations.